-Building trust might seem like something that’s gonna come naturally.
+Building trust as a leader might seem like something that’s going to come naturally.
 You just started working with people and it will come together easily.
 It’s not as easy as that.
 If you set the right standards early on, and not just SOPs, where you can support your people, that is going to build trust exponentially and naturally.
 Do you know why is trust important in leadership?
 Is importance of trust in the workplace promoted in your company?

 Why is trust important?